Concept note

 Workshop 1: How can technological innovation help us address the productivity and demographic challenges faced by mature economies like the UK and Italy?

 As we navigate the fourth industrial revolution, our two countries are experiencing rapid change in the way we work and the jobs we do.
 Both the UK and Italy share the challenges of low productivity growth and ageing populations, resulting in greater pressure on government finances.
 Cultivating new industries, upskilling our workforces in advanced tech and harnessing productivity-enhancing technologies can help us improve growth and efficiency and open up new commercial opportunities.
 What do advances in deep tech mean for advanced manufacturing industries?
 Developments in Fintech hold out the promise of improved financial inclusion for regular consumers and improved allocation of capital within the economy.
-Developments in medical technology in areas such as bioscience and MedTech not only create economic and commercial opportunities in themselves and help mitigate future pandemic risks, but also facilitate increased economic participation by helping to promote healthy ageing and addressing chronic illness.

 What is the best approach to regulating AI and what are the pros and cons of hard regulation versus voluntary frameworks?
 What actions can our governments, businesses and civil society take to harness the opportunities, and mitigate the countervailing risks that come with rapid economic change?